 When choosing an account, it's important to consider your goals and needs as well as that of the child.
 There are situations where a custodial account makes a lot of sense and could make planning easier.
 For instance, if your child inherits or is gifted money, you could use a custodial account to manage the money until they grow up and can manage it on their own.
 For people who need more control over the money, a preferable alternative could be setting up a trust.

 On the other hand, if you are a parent saving your own money for a child's education, a 529 account may make more sense than a custodial 529 or an UGMA/UTMA.
 That's because 529 accounts offer a greater degree of flexibility and control, as well as tax benefits.

-It may be a good idea to check with your attorney or tax advisor to help choose the best option for your situation.
-Before opening a custodial account, evaluate your goals, those of the beneficiary, and take stock of all your options to make sure that it's the right type of account for you.
+It may be a good idea to consult with your attorney or a tax professional to help choose the best option for your situation.
+Before opening a custodial account, evaluate your goals, those of the child, and take stock of all your options to make sure that it's the right type of account for you.